 - 1. Students are responsible for identifying learning goals and consulting with the preceptor and instructor to discuss ways to meet these goals. - 2.
-Students must develop a letter of introduction for the preceptor.
-The Letter must be phrased positively and include: - Strengths, - Areas needing continued work - Your preparation for the preceptorship - The purpose of the preceptorship for your long term goals.
+At the student's first meeting with the preceptor discussion of the following topics initiated by the student will facilitate learning and partnership: - · Strengths, - Areas needing continued work - Your preparation for the preceptorship - The purpose of the preceptorship for your long term goals.